Who’s up for a fish fry??

 - optional: lemon wedges for garnish

-- Rinse catfish fillets and pat dry with a paper towel.
+Rinse catfish fillets and pat dry with a paper towel.
 If you prefer to have smaller pieces, you can cut the catfish into strips.
-Lay catfish in a shallow dish and cover with buttermilk.
-Season generously with kosher salt and ground black pepper.
+Season generously with sea salt and ground black pepper.
 Let sit for 10-15 minutes, flipping and seasoning the other side after 5-8 minutes.

-- Combine cornmeal, flour, garlic powder and cayenne pepper in another shallow dish.
+Combine cornmeal, chickpea flour, garlic powder and cayenne pepper in another shallow dish.

-- In a large skillet, pour enough vegetable oil to cover about 1/4-inch.
-Heat oil to almost-high heat.
+In a large skillet, add oil over almost-high heat.
 You will know when the oil is ready when a very, very small amount of water tossed into the pan sizzles and dances.

-- Using a fork, tongs or your hands, take one fillet (or strip, if preferred) and allow the buttermilk to drain back into the dish.
-Transfer fillet to the cornmeal mixture and coat thoroughly.
-Shake off excess cornmeal mixture and carefully place fish into the hot oil.
-Fry until golden brown, about 3-6 minutes per side, depending on the size of fillet or strip.
+Using a fork, tongs or your hands, take one fillet transfer fillet to the cornmeal mixture and coat thoroughly.
+Shake off excess cornmeal mixture and carefully place fish into the hot pan.
+Saute until golden brown, about 3-6 minutes per side, depending on the size of fillet or strip.
 Careful not to crowd the fish in the pan.
 Once golden-brown on each side, carefully remove and place on a plate lined with paper towels and drain.
 Take care to handle the fish tenderly, as the fish will be very tender and may try to fall apart and/or separate from the fried cornmeal coating.
 I found it best to use a slotted spatula at this point to keep the fish from tearing.
 Season with salt or pepper as needed.